microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_Workflow

-    The UI_Workflow message is posted when the user activates the *Workflow* UI in Office Online.
+    The UI_Workflow message is posted when the user activates the :guilabel:`Workflow` UI in Office Online.
 The host should use this message to trigger any custom workflow UI.

     To send this message, the :term:`WorkflowPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
 Otherwise Office Online will not send this message.